 That's why I'll include rewards credit cards and charge cards without pre-set spending limits:

 American Express® Premier Rewards Gold Card.
 The classic charge card got a modest facelift not long ago, adding some perks to ease your time on the road.
-In addition you can earn points with Membership Rewards points for eligible purchases can help you earn points to transfer toward air travel with over 20 frequent traveler programs or use gift cards at popular stores.
+In addition you can earn points with Membership Rewards points on eligible purchases.
+Terms and Restrictions Apply.

 Chase Freedom® .
 This easy-to-track cash back rewards card offers 1 percent cash back for every purchase you make, all year long.
 You can even earn 5 percent cash back when you sign up each quarter for seasonal rotating categories subject to maximum spend in combined purchases and quarterly enrollment.

 Citi® Platinum Select® / AAdvantage® World MasterCard.
-If "on the road" really means "in the air," Citi's premier airline credit card lets you earn AAdvantage miles on qualifying purchases redeemable on one of the country's best-connected route networks.
+If "on the road" really means "in the air," Citi's premier airline credit card lets you earn American Airlines AAdvantage miles on qualifying purchases redeemable on one of the country's best-connected route networks.

 Keep in mind that the phrase "no pre-set spending limit" doesn't mean you have an unlimited line of credit with any of these lenders.
 Every time you swipe your credit card, your lender's database compares your purchase to similar transactions you've made.